New to Hockey? Beginner Programs

 I'M NEW TO HOCKEY, WHERE DO I START?

-WHAT IS USA HOCKEY AND WHY DO I NEED A USA HOCKEY NUMBER TO REGISTER FOR ONE OF AVON HOCKEY'S DEVELOPMENTAL PROGRAMS?
+WHAT IS USA HOCKEY AND WHY DO I NEED A USA HOCKEY NUMBER TO REGISTER?

 These organizations oversee and support the development of grassroots hockey programs.
 USA Hockey's cutting-edge American Development Model, which was launched in January 2009, provides associations nationwide with a blueprint for age-appropriate athlete development.
 Always a leader in safety, USA Hockey furthered the enhancement of those efforts by advancing the USA Hockey SafeSport Program in June 2012.